 Founded in 1951, the Thomas Armour Youth Ballet did not have a scholarship program until 1988.
 The program was born when an African American child told Ruth she’d love to be a ballet dancer, but that ballet was for white girls.
 Ruth set out to change that perception.
 The school began its scholarship program by filling vacancies with children recruited from a nearby elementary school dance magnet program.
 Students qualified if they received free or reduced-cost lunch and were not taking after-school classes elsewhere.
 In the beginning, there were 20 on scholarship.
 Today there are 585, half the student body.
 The $592,000 annual scholarship budget, raised principally through grants and donations, covers instruction, clothing, equipment, summer intensives (exclusive of tuition, which comes from other scholarships), students’ ancillary needs, and the one-time costs of remodeling/equipping new satellite locations.

-Thomas Armour Youth Ballet at the Miami Conservatory
+Thomas Armour Youth Ballet at the Miami Conservatory5818 SW 73rd St.

 South Miami, FL 33143